logoNRRI

 NRRI Research Forum

-The Trustess in conjunction with the Principals of the NRRI accredited schools have established a Reflexology Research Forum to be headed by Britta Stewart Dolan, Principal of the "A.U.R.A."
-Aromaflex Universal Reflexology Academy in Mullingar.
+The Trustess in conjunction with the Principals of the NRRI accredited schools have established a Reflexology Research Forum.

 The inaugural meeting of the NRRI Research Forum took place in Mullingar at the Bloomfield House Hotel on Sunday 30th September 2007.